BeepBoopHQ/starter-python-bot/README.md

 ### Run in BeepBoop
 If you have linked your local repo with the Beep Boop service (check [here](https://beepboophq.com/0_o/my-projects)), changes pushed to the remote master branch will automatically deploy.

+## Customizing the Bot
+If you are looking to change what the bot responds to and how they respond, take a look at the `plugins/starter.py` file.
+You'll see a function that gets called on all "message" type events, which has various regular expression matches that determine when the bot responds and how it responds.
+Each "Plugin" is registered with the RtmBot on startup by scanning the "plugins/" directory and communicates back to the RtmBot through variables like output[] and attachments[].

+For more information on the Plugins pattern see the sections "Add Plugins" and "Create Plugins" at: https://github.com/slackhq/python-rtmbot/blob/master/README.md

 ## Acknowledgements

 This code was forked from https://github.com/slackhq/python-rtmbot and utilizes the awesome https://github.com/slackhq/python-slackclient project by [@rawdigits](https://github.com/rawdigits).
 Please see https://github.com/slackhq/python-rtmbot/blob/master/README.md for